calebwoods/rack-talk/index.md

 * config.ru (rackup file)
 * Ruby webservers automatically look for a file named config.ru
-* It's a ruby file, require other files
+* It's a ruby file, so you can require other files

 ```bash
 $ cd examples/1